elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Updated

 - **Harbor upgraded to `v2.6.0`**
-- **Upgraded Opensearch helm chart to `2.6.0`, this upgrades Opensearch to `2.3.0`.
+- **Upgraded OpenSearch helm chart to `2.6.0`, this upgrades OpenSearch to `2.3.0`.
 For more information about the upgrade, check out their [2.3 Launch Announcement](https://opensearch.org/blog/releases/2022/09/opensearch-2-3-is-ready-for-download/).**

 ### Fixed